 - Visit and Examination

-After the peer review has been completed, AKAP Accreditation organization send a team of professionals to visit the college, university or institution seeking accreditation status.
+After the peer review has been completed, the AKAP Accreditation organization sends a team of professionals to visit the college, university, or institution seeking accreditation status.
 This team is often made up of experts and assessors.

 - A Decision Is Reached

-After the previous steps are completed, the AKAP Accreditation Organization calls upon their commission to review the collected information and affirm or deny accreditation status for the college, university or institution under scrutiny.
+After the previous steps are completed, the AKAP Accreditation Organization calls upon its decision committee to review the collected information and affirm or deny accreditation status for the college, university, or institution under scrutiny.